dotnet/arcade/Documentation/Dumps/Dumps.md

 Crash dumps are uploaded to an Azure storage account in the same manner as test results, logs, and other output related to the work item.
 When a work item contains a failure, a special file containing links to these files is created and attached to a test result named "{Test} Failure Results".
 It may be viewed along with the other tests in the Azure DevOps Test tab.

-Here are steps to find the dump files:
+To retrieve the dump files:

 1. Navigate to the Test tab in Azure DevOps.